iamdanjoyce/module-eleven-readme-generator/README.md

 # Module Eleven: Professional README Generator

 This weeks module was less of a challenge than previous weeks.
-I felt more comfortable working in terminal to get the deserved out out come.
+I felt more comfortable working in terminal to get the deserved outcome.

 ## Resources